“Cooking makes it possible to go beyond status, to discover other people’s worlds, by sharing what is both most singular and most universal.”

-Perceptions around the welcoming of refugees and on the refugee status.
+Perceptions around the welcoming of refugees and refugee status.

 Refugee cooks’ socio-professional integration through training and a community of committed chefs and restaurant owners.

-Civil society, and get citizens together around the dinner table, universal place of peace and equality.
+Civil society, and get citizens together around the dinner table, a universal place of peace and equality.

-If you would like to organize a Refugee Food Festival or join an existing team, contact us, and ask to consult the methodology kit (available in French or English), which we developed thanks to the support of the Innovation Unit of the UN Refugee Agency (UNHCR).
+If you would like to organise a Refugee Food Festival in your city or join an existing team, contact us and ask to consult the toolkit (available in French and English), which we developed thanks to the support of the Innovation Unit of the UN Refugee Agency (UNHCR).

-Thanks to the methodology kit, the support of the founding team at Food Sweet Food and the local teams of UNHCR, each Refugee Food Festival is organized by local citizens who prepare the festival by mobilizing a whole local ecosystem: restaurants, associations, and other citizens!
+Thanks to the toolkit, the support of the founding team at Food Sweet Food and the local UNHCR teams, each Refugee Food Festival is organised by local citizens who prepare the festival by mobilising a whole local ecosystem: restaurants, associations, and other citizens!

-UNHCR: CO-ORGANIZER OF THE ANNUAL FESTIVAL AND KEY PARTNER
+UNHCR: CO-ORGANISER OF THE ANNUAL FESTIVAL AND KEY PARTNER

-The UN Refugee Agency, co-organizer of the annual festival, plays a fundamental role in the organization of the annual Refugee Food Festival and certain other projects developed by Food Sweet Food.
+The UN Refugee Agency, co-organiser of the annual festival, plays a fundamental role in the organisation of the annual Refugee Food Festival and certain other projects developed by Food Sweet Food.

-It supports the accomplishment of the festival’s missions, in particular that of information and awareness of the general public, through the amplification of the festival’s messages.
-UNHCR also ensures the protection of refugee chefs by providing its expertise and can support the process of professional integration.
+UNHCR supports the accomplishment of the festival’s missions, in particular that of information and awareness raising of the general public, through the amplification of the festival’s messages.
+UNHCR also ensures the protection of refugee chefs by providing expertise and supporting the process of professional integration.

 We warmly thank BNP Paribas Foundation for supporting the 2018 Refugee Food Festival.